-4.3.5 Turf Grass
+4.4.6 Turf Grass

 Mowed turf grass is permitted and may occur in areas extending from the home or patio.
-A maximum 50% of the Interior Yard area may be planted with turf grass.
+On homesites larger than one half acre, a maximum of twenty-five percent (25%) of the Interior Yard area may be planted with turf grass.
+Turf grass may not be permitted in certain building setback areas, see Homesite Exhibit for locations.